Oregon Republicans walk out to protest governor's emergency order

 "Very regrettable," a glum Courtney said.

-Knopp and then Rep. Cheri Helt, R-Bend, did not join the 2020 walkout.
+Knopp and then-Rep. Cheri Helt, R-Bend, did not join the 2020 walkout.
 Both lawmakers were locked in tight re-election campaigns in increasingly Democratic districts.
-Knopp narrowly won his district, while Helt was defeated by now Rep. Jason Kropf, D-Bend.
+Knopp narrowly won his district, while Helt was defeated by Democrat Jason Kropf.

 Republicans attended three special sessions last year to deal with emergency legislation addressing the COVID-19 pandemic, its associated economic upheaval, wildfire recovery and police reforms.